chroussakis/objpool/README.txt

 =======

 objpool provides a generic library for pooling resources as objects.
-As an example, it includes a pool for Hhttp.client HTTP connections, but it is generalized and expects you to extend it to create your own pooled objects.
+As an example, it includes a pool for http.client HTTP connections, but it is generalized and expects you to extend it to create your own pooled objects.

 Usage::